 Childhood absence epilepsy often goes away two to five years after the seizures begin or when the child is a teenager.
 Some researchers believe that early treatment and good response to anti-epileptic drugs improve the chances that the seizures will go away permanently.

-If a child has been free of seizures for at least two or three years, their doctor may try to gradually discontinue their anti-epileptic drugs.
-The decision to stop medication will depend on the individual child, and on factors such as their EEG, their activities and whether they want to start driving.
-Medication should only be stopped gradually and with a doctor’s supervision, since sudden or early withdrawal may trigger seizures.
+If a child has been free of seizures for at least two or three years, their health-care provider may try to gradually discontinue their anti-epileptic drugs.
+The decision to stop medication will depend on the individual child and on factors such as their EEG, their activities and whether they want to start driving.
+Medication should only be stopped gradually and with a health-care provider’s supervision, since sudden or early withdrawal may trigger seizures.

-If the child has tonic-clonic seizures as well as absence seizures, these are less likely to go away.
+If the child has tonic-clonic seizures along with absence seizures, these are less likely to go away.
 However, they are usually easy to control.

 Juvenile absence epilepsy

-We know less about the long-term outcome of juvenile absence epilepsy than childhood absence epilepsy.
-The seizures usually respond well to medication, but children with this syndrome may need to take medication to control seizures all their lives.
+Less is known about the long-term outcome of juvenile absence epilepsy than childhood absence epilepsy.
+The seizures usually respond well to medication, but children with this syndrome may need to take medication to control seizures for their entire lives.
 As in childhood absence epilepsy, uncontrolled seizures may lead to poorer social and academic outcomes.